scikit-hep/scikit-hep.github.io/pages/developers/gha_wheels.md

 You can even put any docker image here, including [Scikit-HEP's `skhep/manylinuxgcc-*`][manylinuxgcc] images with GCC 9.
-Note that manylinux1 will be discontinued Jan 1, 2022.
+Note that manylinux1 was discontinued on Jan 1, 2022, and updates will cease whenever they break.
 If you always need a specific image, you can set that in the `pyproject.toml` file instead.

 ## Publishing